romainducrocq/wheelcc/README.md

 > **TL;DR** Compiles C source files to x86-64 AT&T assembly, then outputs a native executable.

 wheelcc compiles a list of C source files to x86-64 AT&T GNU/Linux or MacOS assembly (see [_Implementation Reference_](https://github.com/romainducrocq/wheelcc/tree/master?tab=readme-ov-file#implementation-reference) section for a list of supported C language features).
 The `-s` command-line option can be used to output the assembly without linking, and the `-c` option to create an object file instead of an executable.
-Otherwise, it creates an executable located next to the first source file and with the same name without the extension, or with the name set with the `-o` command-line option.
+Otherwise, it creates an executable located next to the first source file with the same name without extension, or with the name set with the `-o` command-line option.
 wheelcc also has comprehensive compile error handling, and outputs error messages with the file, line and explanation for the compile error to stderr.

 ### Optimization